Umersaeed81/Performance_Applications/Attendance_Email_Application/README.md

 ## 🔙 May 23, 2025 — The Minimalist Start

 On May 23, 2025, we released the first version of our Outlook Streamlit app.
-It was a smart but minimalistic tool, introduced in a LinkedIn post.
+It was a smart but minimalistic tool, introduced in a [LinkedIn Article](https://www.linkedin.com/pulse/automating-outlook-email-extraction-project-based-umer-saeed-prphf/?trackingId=E87bQYe%2F9qNJ22MMoB5s7A%3D%3D).

 ### 💡 Version 1 Highlights:
 - ✅ Accepted a list of sender email addresses